amiaopensource/apex_video_kit_docs/digipres_stuff_handout.md

 ### Redundant Storage (aka "Backing Up")

 #### Gold Standard for Redundant Storage
-3 identical copies, in three geographically separated locations, on different types of storage media
+Three identical copies, in three geographically separated locations, on different types of storage media

 ## Checking the Data Integrity of Files